Understanding your pain

 Heat treatment: Heat can be effective for relieving muscle spasm.
 Apply to the affected area for 10 minutes.
 However it may aggrevate strains by increasing inflammation, therefore use after 48 hours or contrast bathe as above.

 Pain relief gel: Biofreeze is a cooling gel which provides temporary relief from muscular and joint aches and pains.
 Apply to the affected area up to 3-4 times per day.
-You can purchase Biofreeze through us at The White Practice for £8 per tube or spray, please ask at reception.
+You can purchase Biofreeze through us at The White Practice, please ask at reception.

 Pain killers: Paracetamol should be the first painkiller to use for aches and pains.
 Stronger pain relief can be obtained from Codeine but with greater risk of side effects.
 Always read the directions on the packet, if you are concerned or if you are taking other medication speak to your Doctor or Pharmacist before taking medication.